v12technology/fluxtion-quickstart/README.md

 ```

 ## Running the application
 Clone the application and execute the sensorquickstart.jar in the dist directory.
-The application will
-process the file temperatureData.csv as an input.
-After completing reading the csv file
+The application processes the file temperatureData.csv as an input in place of real sensor source.
+An alert condition is met, but no SMS endoint is registered so the controller cannot send a message.

-sensor reading events are programatically sent to the processor.
+After reading the csv file SensorReading events are programatically sent to the processor,
+to register an SMS number and create an alert condition.
+In this case the
+controller can now send an SMS message.
 ```bat
 git clone https://github.com/v12technology/fluxtion-quickstart.git
 cd fluxrtion-quickstart